Start playing guitar How to choose a guitar for beginners?

 11. Bright Eyes

 Bright Eyes has always been a knowledgeable band about what’s trendy in the indie-rock scene.
-While their experimentation with folk, electronica, and even 2000s emo-rock is noteworthy, it is the quality of Conor Oberst’s songs that make them one of the best indie groups of all time.
+While their experimentation with folk, electronica, and even 2000s emo-rock is noteworthy, it is the quality of Conor Oberst’s songs that makes them one of the best indie groups of all time.

 Comparisons to Bob Dylan or Bruce Springsteen may have sounded like an exaggeration back in the 2000s, but time has helped Oberst grow into those heavy purple capes.